Samreay/Samreay/content/tutorials/abtests/index.md

 ---
-layout: post
 title:  "A/B Test Significance in Python"
 description: "Using Python to determine just how confident we are in our A/B test results"
-long_desc: "In this article, we'll delve into A/B testing.
-What is it, and how can we implement it efficiently in Python?
-We'll look into multiple statistical tests, simulation validation, and even a Bayesian treatment, all in easy simple Python code."
 date: 2020-01-12
 categories: [tutorial]
 tags: [statistics]
 aliases: ["/ab_tests"]
 math: true
 ---

 Recently I was asked to talk about A/B tests for my [Python for Statistical Analysis course](https://www.udemy.com/course/python-for-statistical-analysis/?referralCode=76158B46FA5EB57C38EB).
 Given my travel schedule, leaving me bereft of my microphone, I thought it would be better to condense down A/B tests into a tutorial or two.